 To see and learn a bit more about the city, we booked a 48-hour hop-on/off tour with City Sightseeing.
 While the first day was fine, we waited for >2 hours on the second day to get across the Golden Gate Bridge to Sausalito, together with another 15 or so angry customers.
 Needless to say, we won’t ever use that company again, ANYWHERE.
 Sausalito though was nice.
 Paul and I stopped at Cibo for brunch and walked along the waterfront, discovering some amazing houseboat communities.

 On our last full day, we had organised a trip to Alcatraz.
 The day was gorgeous, warm and sunny.
 Alcatraz was super interesting (we spent a good four hours there).
 Paul had been twice before, but even he learnt something new.
 Back in San Francisco, we checked out Lombard Street, rode a cable car and headed up Coit Tower for a beautiful view across the city and bay.
-We ended our stay watching the sunset over the Pacific while enjoying dinner at the Cliff House.
+We ended our stay watching the sunset over the Pacific while enjoying dinner at a nearby restaurant.
 On the way back to our short-term rental accommodation, we even encountered a wild racoon.

 San Francisco to Denver